IanGlass/forkify/README.md

 ### Likes Controller

+Like the shopping list controller (`controlShoppingList`), `controlLike` is attached to an on click event listener on the recipe display.
+When the like button is pressed on a particular recipe, the current recipe is fetched from the `search.recipes` array and a new like object is added to the `likes.likes` array IF the current recipe is not already liked.
+This is tested using the `isLiked` method in the `likes` model.
+If the recipe is already liked, then it is removed from the `likes.likes` array and the likes panel is updated accordingly.

 ```javascript
 /**
  * Adds the currently selected recipe to the global states.likes object and renders the like panel if there is atleast one like